My Tokyo Guide

 Updated: March 22, 2022

 In order to prevent the spread of coronavirus (COVID-19), various facilities around Tokyo may change their operating days or hours.
 In addition, some events may be canceled or postponed.
 Please check official facility or event websites for the latest updates and information.

 As well as being Japan's oldest zoo, the Ueno Zoological Gardens (or simply Ueno Zoo) has achieved legendary status in Japan for its giant pandas and success at breeding them.
-Besides the giant pandas, you'll have the opportunity to see an extensive collection of animal species, from Sumatran tigers and Indian lions, to western lowland gorillas, South American tapirs, and polar bears.
+Besides the giant pandas, you'll have the opportunity to see an extensive collection of animal species, from Sumatran tigers, to western gorillas, South American tapirs, and polar bears.

-Home to over 2,500 animals from 350 different species, Ueno Zoo is Japan's oldest zoo, founded in 1882.
+Home to 3000 animals from 300 different species, Ueno Zoo is Japan's oldest zoo, founded in 1882.
 The zoo, attached to the north of Ueno Park, is split into two sections, a west and east park with varying collections of animals.
 The two areas are connected by a bridge.

-The west area is home to the petting zoo, which is a must-visit if you have young kids who'd like to get hands-on with the animals.
-The west park also focuses on animals from the African continent: rhinos, hippos, giraffes and zebras, and is home to the Small Mammal House and Reptile and Amphibian House.
+The west park focuses on animals from the African continent: rhinos, hippos, giraffes and zebras, and is home to the Small Mammal House and Reptile and Amphibian House.

 General admission: 600 yen